haraka/Haraka/docs/Outbound.md

 there is no reason to implement this hook - Haraka will find the correct MX records for you.

+The MX record is sent via next(OK, mx) and can be one of:

+* A string of one of the following formats:
+    * hostname
+    * hostname:port
+    * ipaddress
+    * ipaddress:port
+* An MX object of the form: `{priority: 0, exchange: hostname}` and optionally a `port` value to specify an alternate port.
+* A list of MX objects in an array.

 ### The bounce hook

 If the mail completely bounces then the `bounce` hook is called.
 This is *not*